 Kericho Tea Estates

 Unilever has been growing tea in Kenya since 1924.
 The estate in Kericho covers over 8,700 hectares and is Rainforest Alliance certified.
-There are 12,000 permanent workers and 4,000-5,000 seasonal workers
+Kericho employs around 5,500 permanent workers with several thousand temporary workers joining them in peak season.

 Responding to challenges